-American figure skating champion JoJo Starbuck has enjoyed a multi-faceted career as an athlete and artist, and now as a producer, spokesperson and coach.
+American figure skating champion JoJo Starbuck has enjoyed a multi-faceted career as an athlete and artist, producer, spokesperson and coach.
 Whether skating in the Olympics, starring on Broadway, producing world class events, or teaching adult skaters, JoJo brings integrity, enthusiasm and dedication to her work.

 With her childhood skating partner, Ken Shelley, JoJo made skating history in 1968 when they became the youngest pairs team America ever sent to the Olympic Games.
 That was followed by victories in the United States Pairs Championships in 1970, 1971 and 1972.
 They were the first Americans to break the Soviet domination in the Pairs event by winning the bronze medal at the World Championships in 1971 and 1972.
 The pair then returned to the Olympics in 1972 capturing 4th place.
 In 1994, JoJo and Ken were inducted into the United States Figure Skating Hall of Fame.